 Capstone Portfolio & Practicum

 At the conclusion of your coursework, you will complete either a Capstone Portfolio or a Ministry Practicum.
-The practicum is only an option for students in the Restorative Justice & Chaplaincy or Latina/o Ministry emphases who matriculated in Fall 2019 or later.
+The practicum is only an option for students in a ministry emphasis who matriculated in Fall 2019 or later.

 You will upload your paper and supporting materials to a Google Drive folder that has been created for you by program staff.
 Program staff will also email you a direct link and directions; flag your folder so it's easy to find in the future.
 The folder on Google Drive is only accessible to you, your faculty mentor, and program staff.